jax-ml/jax/docs/notebooks/Distributed_arrays_and_automatic_parallelization.md

 +++ {"id": "OTfoXNnxFYDJ"}

-### Generating random numbers
+### PRNG implementation in JAX is not automatically partitionable

 JAX comes with a functional, deterministic [random number generator](https://jax.readthedocs.io/en/latest/jep/263-prng.html).
-It underlies the various sampling functions in the [`jax.random` module](https://jax.readthedocs.io/en/latest/jax.random.html), such as `jax.random.uniform`.
+It underlies the various sampling functions in the {mod}`jax.random`, such as {func}`jax.random.uniform`.

 JAX's random numbers are produced by a counter-based PRNG, so in principle, random number generation should be a pure map over counter values.
 A pure map is a trivially partitionable operation in principle.
 It should require no cross-device communication, nor any redundant computation across devices.

-However, the existing stable RNG implementation is not automatically partitionable, for historical reasons.
+However, the existing stable PRNG implementation in JAX is not automatically partitionable, for historical reasons.

+Consider the following example, where a function draws random uniform numbers and adds them to the input, elementwise:

 +++ {"id": "ht_zYFVXNrjN"}